Voisey's Bay Mine: Nickel deposit

-A large nickel deposit was discovered in the hills along the western shore of Potato Island in September 1993 by Archean Inc., a prospecting firm hired by Diamond Fields Resources Inc promoters Robert Friedland and Jean-Raymond Boulle.
+A large nickel deposit was discovered in the hills along the western shore of Potato Island in September 1993 by Archean Inc., a prospecting firm hired by Diamond Fields Resources Directors Jean-Raymond Boulle and Robert Friedland.
 This deposit is considered to be one of the most substantial mineral discoveries in Canada in years and was estimated in 2007 to contain 141 million tonnes at 1.6% nickel.

-In 1996, Inco managers purchased the mine for $4.3 billion Canadian dollars.
+In 1996, Inco managers purchased the mine for $4.3 billion Canadian dollars from Diamond Fields Resources.

 Surface mining began in Voisey's Bay in 2005 in order to access the nickel deposit.

 The bulk carrier ship Umiak I was commissioned in May 2006 to transport ore from the mine.

 In July 2015, the ownership board of directors approved the construction of the underground phase of the Voisey's Bay Mine.
 The project was scheduled to take six years, and the underground operations would begin in 2020.

-Since the discovery of the Voisey's Bay deposit by Jean-Raymond Boulle and Richard Garnett of Diamond Fields Resources, efforts have been increased to find similar deposits in coastal Labrador.
+Since the discovery of the Voisey's Bay deposit by Jean-Raymond Boulle President of Diamond Fields Resources, efforts have been increased to find similar deposits in coastal Labrador.

 On 11 June 2018, Premier Dwight Ball announced Vale is moving forward with its underground mine at Voisey's Bay.
 Ball stated that the move will extend the mine's operating life by at least 15 years.
 Over the five-year construction, more than 16,000 person-years of employment will be created according to Ball.
 First ore is expected no later than April 2021.